Suboxone/Sublocade and Naltrexone Clinic in Colorado Springs

 The National Institute on Drug Abuse reports that relapse occurs in 40 to 60 percent of addiction cases, and the three most common contributors to relapse are:

 - Returning to old patterns

 Our brains have receptors that decrease pain and create a sense of euphoria when opioids attach to them, and this euphoria is what makes them highly addictive.
-Alcohol also releases endorphins in the brain that result in a similar pleasant feeling.
+Alcohol and opiods also release endorphins in the brain that result in a similar pleasant feeling.
 Making the choice to turn away from that easily accessible euphoria is a challenge, but MAT at our substance abuse recovery clinic is a great outpatient option for those who are worried about withdrawal symptoms and/or those who are at risk of relapse.

 Achieve Whole Recovery offers Medication Assisted Treatment for Opioid and Alcohol Dependence (primarily using buprenorphine products such as Suboxone and Sublocade; naltrexone products such as Vivitrol; and other medication assisted treatments).
 We have offices in Colorado Springs and Walsenburg, and our addiction recovery staff is comprised of physicians, physician’s assistants, and medical assistants with the experience and professionalism to support you through your recovery.

 Make an Appointment

 Call our main number to learn more about our services.

 Achieve Whole Recovery accepts Colorado Medicaid, Medicare, Beacon Health Options, Colorado Access, Behavioral Healthcare Inc., Tricare, United Healthcare, Aetna, Humana, Pacificare, Colorado Health Partnership, Beacon Health Options, and Cigna insurance.